ctrlclub/server/src/main/resources/content/challenge6/sc1.md

 The owner wants to keep her member list more organised by having it in alphabetical order.
 Your task:
 - Read the file
 - Sort the names alphabetically **by surname**
-- Write back to the file with the sorted names
+- Overwrite the file with the new, sorted names

 Copy and paste the final file into the answer box.